dhis2/training-docs/content/android/lg_maps.md

 ### Web Configuration:

-* Connect to the web with the Administrator account and go to Maintenance > Program
+* Connect to the web with the Administrator account assigned to you that can access YOUR PROGRAM and go to Maintenance > Program
 * Immunization Program and Program Stages
 * Select your Immunization Program based on the user assignment provided to you
 * Select Feature type as point